 While cortisol is a helpful tool in your body, too much of it can lead to potential health problems.
 Some supplements can help manage your levels.
 Read on to learn more.

 Nicknamed the “stress hormone,” cortisol is released naturally by your body’s adrenal glands throughout the day.
 Its nickname owes to the fact that your glands release more of it in response to stressful situations.
 Beyond its association with stress, cortisol plays a role in managing metabolism, blood sugar levels, and even memory formulation.
 It also contributes to the regulation of the sleep-wake cycle.

 Additionally, this powerful hormone is a key player when it comes to the “fight or flight” response.
 When the body senses danger, it helps to prepare us for stressful situations.
 While cortisol is necessary for so many bodily functions, prolonged or chronic elevation of cortisol levels can have an array of negative side effects.

 Cortisol levels can have a significant impact on mood regulation.
 When cortisol levels are within a healthy range, they help maintain emotional balance and contribute to a sense of well-being.
 However, when cortisol levels become chronically elevated or imbalanced, it can negatively affect mood and mental health.

 High cortisol levels aren't necessarily a cause for concern.
 Indeed, rising cortisol levels are a way that your mind signals to the rest of your body that you’re dealing with a stressful situation.
-Problems arise, though, when high levels persist over the long term, having negative effects on our moods and mental balance.

 Our bodies also experience brief spikes in cortisol levels after running or doing intense exercise.
 Natural cortisol levels are highest during the day and steadily decrease in the evening, as your body prepares for sleep.